pintuiitb/GitHub_001/InstructionFileGitHUb.md

 # Why GitHub?
-This is an online platform where one can create a project (program) and share the link with otheres so that everyone can contribute to the project and github keeps track of every changes performed with time stamp.
+1. This is an online platform where one can create a project (program) and share the link with otheres so that everyone can contribute to the project and github keeps track of every changes performed with time stamp.
-It is particularly useful while working on a large project with many team members.
+2. It is particularly useful while working on a large project with many team members.

 # Troubleshoot
+1. Conflicts can be resolved through the GitHub desktop window using visual studio